MicrosoftDocs/win32/desktop-src/NetMon2/imonitor-doconfigure.md

 ---
-Description: 'The DoConfigure method must be implemented by the monitor.
-The MCSVC calls this method to obtain configuration information for the capture.' ms.assetid: 'bc2a3246-28dc-4452-a98e-a8a2447bb127'
+Description: The DoConfigure method must be implemented by the monitor.
+The MCSVC calls this method to obtain configuration information for the capture. ms.assetid: bc2a3246-28dc-4452-a98e-a8a2447bb127
-title: 'IMonitor::DoConfigure method'
+title: IMonitorDoConfigure method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMonitor::DoConfigure method